MatthewBCooke/Pathfinder/README.md

 ![pathfinder_calculate](https://user-images.githubusercontent.com/7039454/86947699-00287180-c101-11ea-978c-89d4bd95e3c5.gif)

 8. Your results will be saved as a `.csv` file with whatever name was chosen in the *Output File* field.
-You will also receive a log file of the excecution, and any generated paths saved in your present working directory.
+You will also receive a log file of the excecution ("Logs" folder), and any generated paths from manual catagorization will be saved under "Paths" in your present working directory.

 ### Heatmaps